Pure Carbon. Pure Science.

 DEFINITION: Biochar is black carbon produced from biomass sources [i.e., wood chips, plant residues, manure or other agricultural waste products] for the purpose of transforming the biomass carbon into a more stable form (carbon sequestration).

 Carbon is the building block of life.
-Sequestering carbon by placing it back into the earth completes life's sustainability cycle.
+Sequestering carbon by placing it back into the soil helps keep our world on a sustainable path.

 Such practices have shown a myriad of environmental benefits from land (agricultural soil conditioning,) to sea (blue-green algae remediation,), to air (diverting, filtering, and/or capturing hazardous atmospheric emissions).